Case and Core Contributions Summary

-- Teach–and help others teach–Best-Self Leadership principles and practices with Plan for Life so students in school and college as well as True Professionals can “be, know and do” better at callings.
+1. Teach–and help others teach–Plan for School and Life and Best-Self Leadership principles and practices so students in school and college as well as True Professionals can “be, know and do” better at callings, commitment, and courage.

-We believe students, professionals, and other citizens should be taught common denominators for doing our best in school, college, and other areas of preparation, then trained, used, and rewarded more in church and corporate life.
-It’s a principle for doing our best what will help people and organizations.
+Students, professionals, and other citizens should be taught common denominators for doing our best in school, college, and other areas of preparation, then trained, used, and rewarded more in church and corporate life.
+It’s a principle for doing our best that helps people and organizations.
 Study of Scripture and personal development literature tells us, it’s a requirement of good stewardship to identify and use our “talents” and to “write a vision….”

-This is a core way to help students and others improve purpose, plan, and performance.
+This is a core way for students and others to improve purpose, plan, and performance.

 In spiritual life, institutions have long taught parables about they we should use our “talents” and in recent decades have added more assessment of gifts.
 This is evolving in the right direction though with clearer vision and leadership we could succeed in this generation, decades faster than just evolving on teaching and expectations slowly.

 We seek to serve more state leaders who set policies, schools, colleges, communities, service organizations, families and teams to develop people and processes needed to develop, serve, and sustain as our best-selves.
 We provide advice and assistance as well as seminars, courses, books, and tools for leaders, teachers, students, and others who care about serving and developing people as well as sustainable systems in society.